 Our ship reached Ketchikan Port in the early hours 03 August.
 After breakfast, we disembarked and walked to the Great Alaskan Lumberjack Show arena.

-The term lumberjack is a Canadian derivation and are workers in the logging industry who perform the initial harvesting and transportion of trees.
+The term ‘lumberjack’ is a Canadian derivation and are workers in logging industry who perform initial harvesting and transportation of trees.
 The term usually refers to a bygone era when hand tools were used in harvesting trees.
 The lumberjack’s work was difficult, dangerous, intermittent, low-paying, and they lived in makeshift cabins and tents.
-However, the men built a traditional culture that celebrated strength, masculinity and confrontation with danger.
+However, these men built a traditional culture that celebrated strength, masculinity and confrontation with danger.
 Lumberjacks, exclusively men, worked in lumber camps and often lived a migratory life, following timber harvesting jobs as they opened.
-Their common equipment were the axe and cross-cut saw.
+Their common equipment were axe and cross-cut saw.

-Great Alaskan Lumberjack Show is the re-enactment of how the lumberjacks competed and displayed their skills.
-There was a rivalry between the Dawson Creek Mill in British Columbia, Canada and the Spruce Mill in Alaska, USA.
-Both camps claimed they produced better timber and their lumberjacks were more skilful.
-To stake their claims, they held an annual Lumberjack Competition and the winners won the bragging rights.
-The arena where we watched the Lumberjack Show was the very same place where the Spruce Mill was functioning.
-The show began and it was a hysterical, hand clapping and foot pounding spectacle as the audience were also divided into two sides supporting each team – the Canadian and the American.
+Great Alaskan Lumberjack Show is the re-enactment of how lumberjacks competed and displayed their skills.
+There was a rivalry between Dawson Creek Mill in British Columbia, Canada and Spruce Mill in Alaska, USA.
+Both camps claimed they produced better timber and their lumberjacks were more skillful.
+To stake their claims, they held an annual Lumberjack Competition and the winners won bragging rights.
+Arena where we watched the Lumberjack Show was the very same place where Spruce Mill was functioning.
+The show began and it was a hysterical, hand clapping and foot pounding spectacle as the audience were also divided into two sides supporting each team – Canadian and American.

 This was followed by Stock Saw cutting.
 The lumberjacks had to cut two cookie shaped slices from a block using a powered chainsaw, first cutting down and then next cutting up.
 The lumberjacks had to have a keen ear to the sounds the saws made while feeding the saw just enough wood to ensure that it is cutting fast but not too much wood that it got bogged down